 Why Is Revolving Utilization Considered in Your Credit Scores?

-Because of the nature of credit card debt, it is much more predictive of future risk than installment debt.
+Because of the nature of credit card debt, it is much more predictive of increased credit risk than installment debt.
 Think about it.
-If you begin to struggle financially due to an illness, job loss, or even poor financial management habits like overspending, which is the first obligation you will probably allow to slide in the event that you have more bills than money at the end of the month?
+If you begin to struggle financially due to an illness, divorce, job loss, or even poor financial management habits like overspending, which is the first obligation you will probably allow to slide in the event that you have more bills than money at the end of the month?
 Most likely you will not skip your mortgage payment, your rent, or your auto loan payment if you can help it.
 Credit card payments, however, are much more commonly skipped in the event of a financial shortage.

 The Good News